-- NPS surveys for employees help you check the pulse of your organization and discover how likely people are to stay or recommend the company as a good workplace to peers.
+- NPS surveys for employees help you check your organization’s pulse and discover how likely people are to stay or recommend the company as a good workplace to peers.

 - NPS surveys to current customers give you the insights necessary to develop brand loyalty and customer retention strategies.

 Good NPS score

 A good NPS indicates you have a higher number of promoters or loyal customers than detractors.
-Your customers are happy with the brand as a whole, and customer experience, and customer satisfaction levels are high.
+Your customers are happy with the brand as a whole, and customer experience and customer satisfaction levels are high.
 In great detail in this blog, we talk about this blog, ‘What is considered a good net promoter score?‘

 What are the key benefits of NPS?

-The NPS system is popular and highly preferred by researchers since it translates several customer metrics into one standard of CX success.
+The NPS system is popular and highly preferred by researchers since it translates several customer metrics into one CX success standard.
 Here are some of the key benefits an NPS score offers:

 Provides a wholesome view

 Surveys such as CSAT and CES pertain to specific or latest customer interactions with your brand.
 This could be when they buy your product, use your service, or interact with your support team.
 These surveys do not take into account the overall customer relationship with a brand or an organization.
 Your customers may be happy with your product or brand despite having a not-so-great interaction with one of your support reps.
-NPS indicates that a wholesome sentiment towards your brand, a mix of website, social presence, service, support, etc.
+NPS indicates a wholesome sentiment towards your brand, a mix of website, social presence, service, support, etc.

 Measures chances of repeat business